Keil-Carpenter/M365-User-Provisioning-Automation/Docs/Architecture.md

 ### Optional Configuration

-If the file exists:
+During execution, the script checks for the following configuration file:

 ```text
 C:\temp\trusted_senders.txt
 ```

-Each entry is applied to the mailbox Trusted Senders and Domains list via Exchange Online PowerShell.
+If the file is present, each entry is applied to the target mailbox's **Trusted Senders and Domains** list using Exchange Online PowerShell.

 ## Error Handling and Resilience